NYCOpportunity/growingupnyc-patterns/src/utilities/section-highlighter/section-highlighter.md

-Section highlighter measures the position of a section and checks if a section reaches the top of the screen.
-If a section reaches the top of the screen, a class is added to the corresponding menu item.
-The class changes the color and adds a pointing icon to the menu item.
+**Source:** `src/utilities/section-highlighter/section-highlighter`

+The Section Highlighter utility updates the style of the Side Navigation based on a users scroll position in the page.